Canada is one of the United States' most important trading partners — second behind only Mexico in 2022.

 You’re dealing with two governments and clearing customs — there’s a lot to keep track of.

-Shipper's Guide to Moving Cross-Border Canada Freight
+Guide to Cross-Border Canada Freight Shipping

 - Setting Up a Customs Broker